fmnijk/MortalClient/README.md

 There are two dependencies we need to build them ourselves, `freetype` and `lz4`.
 `freetype`: No `.pdb` file in official release.
 `lz4`: Official release is builded by `MinGW` and it's not compatilbe to `MSVC`.
+Make a `.bat` file instead of run the commands directly in cmd so that it will not stop after `cmake` command.
 ```
 curl -LJO https://nchc.dl.sourceforge.net/project/freetype/freetype2/2.12.1/ft2121.zip
 7z x ft2121.zip